POSTED April 6, 2021

 How about electrical fires?

-Whilst this is not an exhaustive list, there are a multitude of reasons a boat can catch on fire – electrical being one of them.
+Although not an exhaustive list, there are a plenty of reasons a boat can catch on fire.
+Electrical reasons is one of them.
 Generally speaking electrical fires are caused by incorrectly wired systems done by home-enthusiasts or DIY’ers.
 All wiring on a boat should be done by a suitably qualified marine electrician, and if in doubt you should enquire with one to check out a suspect system.

-If you are unsure whether your boat is safe, do not hesitate to reach out to a suitable qualified marine mechanic, surveyor or repair facility.
-Most of the items on this list are easily spotted by an experienced professional.
+If you are unsure whether your boat is safe, get a professional opinion.
+Do not hesitate to reach out to a suitable qualified marine mechanic, surveyor or repair facility.
+Experienced professionals can easily spot most of the items on this list.